Responsible play

 Responsible play is a concept that helps players maintain control, avoid addiction, and make informed choices.

-On this page, we will explain how to play safely, where to set boundaries and where to turn for help if the game gets out of control.
+On this page, we explain how to play safely, where to set boundaries and where to turn for help if the game gets out of control.

-What is a responsible game?
+What is responsible play?

-This is an approach in which:
+This is an approach where:

-- Amount and time limits are used
+- Amount and time limits used

 - Constant thoughts about the game